schibsted/spid-tech-docs/Readme.md

    That should pop up a browser with the SPiD API documentation.

+There is a local cached copy of the endpoint descriptions in the repo.
+However, to use all available features, you will need to put your API credentials in resources/config.edn.
+Copy resources/config.default.edn and replace the placeholders.

 ## Exporting the site

 If you want a static export of the site, `cd` into the root of the project, then